ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 AFL_USE_ASAN=1 afl-cc -o sample sample.c
 ```

 And then start fuzzing!
-Find the information how to start the fuzzer.
+Find the information on how to start the fuzzer.
 It should find thousands of crashes pretty fast.
-The provided sample program is not complex, so the instrumentation is not very useful here, but we just get introduction for it.
+The provided sample program is not complex, so the instrumentation is not very useful here, but we just get an introduction for it.

-After you have fuzz tested a while, take a look for your *output* directory, which stores the metadata and the files which have caused a crash.
+After you have fuzz tested a while, take a look at your *output* directory, which stores the metadata and the files that caused a crash.
-Reproduce the crash by running one of them as parameter for the sample program e.g.
+Reproduce the crash by running one of them as the parameter for the sample program e.g.

 ```sh
 ./sample outputs/crashes/id:000000,sig:11,src:000006,op:havoc,rep:64